 It’s no wonder debt is a problem in a society that grows by marketing instant gratification and easy access to credit.

 Employees may be the ones struggling with debt, but employers can help.
 Providing basic money managing skills and savings strategies will help them lower their debt and thus lower their stress levels.
 Then they will be able to focus on their work without that distraction.
-Read this article on Benefitnews.com to see how employers can establish a financial wellness platform.
+Read this article on Benefitnews.com to see how employers can establish a financial wellness program in the workplace.

 Financial stress can be detrimental to pregnant women.
 A new study by the Institute for Behavioral Medicine Research at The Ohio State University Wexner Medical Center found that mothers who stress about debt during pregnancy were more likely to have a low birth weight baby.
 That of course leads to medical issues that can further increase stress.
 Read the article here at consumeraffairs.com

 Retaining talent is an overriding concern for today’s employers, but your employees won’t stay on board if they don’t have good leaders.
 Forbes.com gives us 10 red flags to look for in determining competent leadership.

 Building a budget is one of the first – and most important – steps in managing your finances and it’s one of the biggest stumbling blocks for Millennial employees.
 Read a list of questions they should be asking and you should be answering at bestmoneymoves.com

 LinkedIn is a great place to start your search for new employees.
 Learn how to interpret profiles to see if the candidate is a match.
 Benefitnews.com gives you 10 LinkedIn red flags to avoid.

 Flexible scheduling is a hot employee benefit this year, but employees may feel that taking advantage of it will make them appear lazy.
 A recent survey found that two out of five people worry about using the flexibility their employers offer, fearing it could jeopardize their jobs.
 Read about flexible scheduling at Benefitspro.com